June 01, 2018

 Pop quiz for you, right before you head into the weekend.
 Since World War II, in what year did the S&P 500 have the highest return, including dividends?

 Now, if you were cruising through life in 1953, you would not have guessed this was coming.
-The Soviet Union had just lit up a hydrogen bomb, President Eisenhower was threatened the Chinese with his own nukes, the Korean War was a mess, and the Shah of Iran returned to power and started nationalizing industries.
+The Soviet Union had just lit up a hydrogen bomb, President Eisenhower was threatening the Chinese with his own nukes, the Korean War was a mess, and the Shah of Iran returned to power and started nationalizing industries.
 Buddy Holly and Ritchie Valens had not yet hit the scene, so musically you were in a dry spell.
 You probably were not thinking, as you put away the holiday decorations in 1953, that 1954 was going to be much better.

 And then, out of nowhere, returns of 52.56% occurred in the S&P 500 (1).